hms-networks/IgnitionEwonConnector/readme.md

 * **Advanced**
     * **Read all values in realtime** - Option to always read values in realtime.
-      * **Note:** This disables Datamailbox reads.
+      * **Note:** This disables DataMailbox reads.
 Values logged on the Ewon are not logged in Ignition when this option is enabled.

 ### Saving Changes